 Speeds While Torrenting With a VPN

 Unfortunately, VPNs will slow down your system, and so will torrenting.
-It’s important to minimize slowdowns since no one wants to be totally bogged down while doing their work, online shopping, or even just scrolling mindlessly.
+Here’s the thing though – in our testing, a quality VPN only reduces speeds by about 10 to 20 percent.
+That’s barely noticeable for most torrenting activities.
+The key is choosing the right server and protocol.
 A good way to increase VPN speeds is to choose a server that you’re physically close to.
 That’s why it is imperative to choose a VPN company that has a lot of servers, because the more servers a company offers, the higher the likelihood is that one will be near you.

 Public Wi-Fi networks are great but can also cost you some speed, especially if there are multiple devices on the same network.
 If it’s possible, using a wired connection will increase connectivity.
 When it comes to VPN data consumption and cellular usage, you can choose a VPN protocol that uses the least amount of mobile data, like IKEv2 or IPSec, and avoid 256-bit Stealth OpenVPN.
 In some cases, VPNs can actually help your internet speeds.
-ISPs have been guilty of “bandwidth throttling,” or slowing down your connection if they notice that you’re downloading or streaming large files.5 VPNs make it impossible for your ISP to see your traffic, and without knowing what you’re doing, they can’t throttle your traffic.
+ISPs have been caught throttling P2P traffic and other large downloads.6 VPNs make it impossible for your ISP to see your traffic, and without knowing what you’re doing, they can’t throttle your traffic.

 Is uTorrent Safe?